replicate/replicate-python/README.md

 ## Fine-tune a model

-Use the [training API](https://replicate.com/docs/fine-tuning) to fine-tune language models to make them better at a particular task.
+Use the [training API](https://replicate.com/docs/fine-tuning) to fine-tune models to make them better at a particular task.
 To see what **language models** currently support fine-tuning, check out Replicate's [collection of trainable language models](https://replicate.com/collections/trainable-language-models).